guochengqian/deep_learning_phd_wiki/readme.md

 ## How to use Pytorch
 For beginners, there are official [tutorials](https://pytorch.org/tutorials/) and [60min exercise](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html) you can try at first.
 It's quite beginer-friendly and easy to follow.
-Also, you can try some easy and funny experiment:
+Also, you can try some easy and funny experiments:
 - [train a classifier](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html#sphx-glr-beginner-blitz-cifar10-tutorial-py)
 - [train an image style transformer](https://github.com/leongatys/PytorchNeuralStyleTransfer/blob/master/NeuralStyleTransfer.ipynb)